-It is traditionally made with chocolate ice cream, bits of marshmallow and crushed nuts marbled throughout each scoop.
+It’s traditionally made with chocolate ice cream, bits of marshmallow and crushed nuts marbled throughout each scoop.

 I did my best to do this flavor justice!
-From the tender chocolate cake layers, marshmallow buttercream, chocolate and nut filling, to the playful ice cream scoop decorations, I think I did.
+From the tender chocolate cake layers, marshmallow buttercream, chocolate, and nut filling, to the playful ice cream scoop decorations, I think I did 🙂

 I chose to use my go to chocolate layer cake recipe.
 It’s a wonderful hybrid between a sponge cake and a butter cake.

-This means it has a great crumb, and you don’t need to soak the layers in simple syrup.
+This means it has a great crumb and you don’t need to soak the layers in simple syrup.
 It’s already moist enough on its own!

-Rocky Road Cake Filling
+Filling this Rocky Road Cake